-- Cancer Cure scenario the solvency position is tested for cancer cure through a deterministic scenario based on cure for all cancers. - Pandemic plus market risk scenario the solvency position is tested for a pandemic resulting in a spike in mortality claims and the offsetting impact on longevity business calibrated as a 1-in-200 stress. - Combined mortality and morbidity stress the solvency position is tested for a 5% increase in the mortality and morbidity rates. - A range of market sensitivities and scenarios considering movements in interest rates, credit spreads and inflation.
+- Cancer Cure scenario the solvency position is tested for cancer cure through a deterministic scenario based on cure for all cancers. - Pandemic plus market risk scenario the solvency position is tested for a pandemic resulting in a spike in mortality claims and the offsetting impact on longevity business calibrated as a 1-in-200 stress. - Combined mortality and morbidity stress the solvency position is tested for a 5% increase in the mortality and morbidity rates. - A range of market sensitivities and scenarios considering movements in interest rates, credit spreads and credit ratings downgrade. - Climate change scenario the solvency position is tested for the physical effects of temperature increases.

-In all stress and scenario tests, the capital ratio on EC and BSCR basis is at or above the applicable target operating range.
+In all stress and scenario tests, the capital ratios on both the EC and BMA bases are at or above the applicable target operating range as of Q4 2024.